 The purpose of the financial services industry is basically to transfer money from savers to entrepreneurs.
 It primarily consists of using a computer to shift money from one bank account to another.
 This service requires virtually no physical labor and very few material resources.

 Yet, this relatively simple service cost our country more than $2 trillion in 2007.
-That was more than the country spent on health care, construction, food, utilities and transportation.
+That was more than the country spent on health care, construction, food, utilities or transportation.

-It’s clearly unreasonable for this financial paper shuffling to cost us more than the construction of the skyscraper where the paper shuffling will then take place.
-How does this industry get us to spend such an inordinate amount of money on their services.
-Through smoke and mirrors as the recent crisis has shown us.
+How can financial paper shuffling to cost us more than the construction of the skyscraper where the paper shuffling will then take place?
+How does this industry get us to spend such an inordinate amount of money on their services?

 The free market system automatically optimizes resource allocation to satisfy society’s wants and needs.
 The current problems in our financial sector can be seen as our economy’s attempt to reduce the excessive size of the financial sector and redirect those resources to more productive purposes.
 Yet, the government is doing everything in its power to counteract this process.
 The feds have taken or committed to take over $12 trillion from the other sectors and given them to financial institution to maintain this imbalance.
 This works out to $42,105 for every man, woman and child in the U.S.